 Did you know that Sydney is home to some of the most amazing beaches in the world?
-There are well over 100 beaches that are scattered along the Pacific Ocean coastline and its bays, harbours and rivers.
-Some of these beaches are only a few metres long while others span over several kilometres.
+There are well over 100 beaches that are scattered along the Pacific Ocean coastline and its bays, harbours, and rivers.
+Some of these beaches are only a few meters long while others span over several kilometers.

 But, from so many beaches in and around Sydney, how do you know which ones are dog-friendly?
 To help you and your dog in your quest for the finest and best dog-friendly beaches in Sydney, we put together this guide and filled it with tons of useful information.